Koronis family

 The Koronis or Koronian family (FIN: 605), also known as the Lacrimosa family, is a very large asteroid family of stony asteroids, located in the outer region of the asteroid belt.
 They are thought to have been formed at least two billion years ago in a catastrophic collision between two larger bodies.
-The family is named after 158 Koronis, and the largest known member (208 Lacrimosa) is about 41 km in diameter.
-The Koronis family travels in a cluster along the same orbit.
-It has 5949 members.
+The family is named after its lowest-numbered member 158 Koronis, and the largest known member (208 Lacrimosa) is about 41 km in diameter.
+Koronis family members travel in independent heliocentric orbits which share similar semimajor axes, eccentricities, and inclinations, but the asteroids themselves are not physically clustered in space.
+The spin poles of several of the large members do appear to be aligned in space.
+The family has at least 5949 members.

 This family has two subfamilies.
 The Karin family (FIN: 610) was formed remarkably recently in a catastrophic collision (destroying the parent body), with an estimated age of 5.72 million years.
 The Koronis(2) family (FIN: 621) with 246 members is the other.
 It formed 15 million years ago by a non-catastrophic collision with 158 Koronis.

 On August 28, 1993, the Galileo spacecraft visited a member of this family, 243 Ida.
 A photo of Ida (and its tiny moon Dactyl) is part of the composite image at right (numbered 243).